About the Scottish Fundraising Adjudication Panel

 Why was the panel created?

-The Independent Fundraising Standards & Adjudication Panel for Scotland, known as the Scottish Fundraising Standards Panel was established in December 2016 after a review of fundraising was carried out in Scotland.
+The Independent Fundraising Standards & Adjudication Panel for Scotland, known as the Scottish Fundraising Adjudication Panel was established in December 2016 after a review of fundraising was carried out in Scotland.
 Read more about our background and purpose

 What does the Panel do?